TheRaphael0000/tahm-ken.ch/README.md

 -   thanks to @Naralas for fixing paths in `brute_force_compositions.ipynb`
 -   thanks to @DarkIntaqt for fixing a few typos and adding better meta tags
 -   thanks to @DarkIntaqt for adding the share composition feature
+-   thanks to @AndiZandi for improving UX in the multi-search

 People who gave feedback that were implemented/bug fixed: